kirahman2/fraud_detection/README.md

 </p>

 ## Conclusion
 After reviewing the feature importance bar chart, it became apparent that one hot encoding features in the dataset proved to be very effective.
-Future iterations of this project would include revisiting EDA to uncover additional signal in features like addr1 and TransactionAmt to create new additional features.
+Future iterations of this project would include revisiting EDA to uncover additional signal in features like addr1 and TransactionAmt to create new features.